-States should consider discontinuing financial incentives or investments in activities and infrastructure that are not consistent with low greenhouse gas emission pathways, whether undertaken by public or private actors, as a mitigation measure to prevent further damage and risk.
+States should discontinue financial incentives or investments in activities and infrastructure that are not consistent with low greenhouse gas emission pathways, whether undertaken by public or private actors, as a mitigation measure to prevent further damage and risk.

 Developed States should assist developing countries to plan and implement mitigation measures in order to help the most vulnerable children.
 The assistance could include providing information on financial, technology transfer and capacity-building measures that specifically contribute to the prevention of harm caused by climate change on children.
-The recipient country should provide information needed for providing such support.
+The recipient country should assess needs for providing such support.

 D. Business and climate change

 Businesses are a major contributor to greenhouse gas emissions, which adversely affect children’s rights locally, while contributing to short- and long-term infringements of their rights linked to global climate change.
 The impacts of business activities and operations can also undermine the ability of children and their families to adapt to the impacts of climate change, for example through poor or unsustainable watershed management which exacerbate climate stress.
-States should incentivize business enterprises to the Children’s Rights and Business Principles into their corporate sustainability strategies operations and due diligence mechanismsmobilize vast financial resources, generate new technologies and exert influence throughout their operations and supply chains in ways that prevent, mitigate and adapt to climate change, and strengthen the realization of children’s rights.
+States should incentivize business enterprises to embed the Children’s Rights and Business Principles into their corporate sustainability strategies operations and due diligence mechanisms, mobilize vast financial resources, generate new technologies and exert influence throughout their operations and supply chains in ways that prevent, mitigate and adapt to climate change, and strengthen the realization of children’s rights.

 States should take all necessary, appropriate and reasonable measures to protect children from direct and indirect violations of their rights by business enterprises related to climate change and ensure that businesses rapidly reduce emissions and take other steps to prevent adverse climate-related impacts on children’s rights.
-States should require businesses to conduct environmental and climate impact assessments and child rights due diligence, to ensure that they identify, prevent and mitigate negative climate-related effects of their actual and proposed actions on children’s rights, including production- and consumption-related activities, and those linked to their supply chains and global operations.
-Such impact assessments and due diligence should carefully consider the disproportionate and long-term impacts of climate-related harm on children.
+States should require businesses to conduct human rights, environmental and climate impact assessments and embed child rights in corporate sustainability due diligence mechanisms, to ensure that they identify, prevent and mitigate negative climate-related effects of their actual and proposed actions on children’s rights, including production- and consumption-related activities, and those linked to their supply chains and global operations.
+Such impact assessments and due diligence should carefully consider the disproportionate and long-term impacts of climate-related harm and other child rights adverse impacts on children.

-Home States should adopt measures to address current harm and foreseeable climate-related risks to children’s rights posed by business enterprises that have transboundary effects when there is a reasonable link between the State and the conduct concerned and should provide effective remedies for infringements.
+Home States should adopt measures to address current harm and foreseeable climate-related risks to children’s rights posed by business enterprises that have transboundary effects when there is a reasonable link between the State and the conduct concerned and should provide access for children to effective remedies for infringements.
 States should cooperate to ensure that business enterprises operating transnationally comply with applicable environmental standards aimed at protecting children’s rights from climate-related harm.
 Home States should provide international assistance

 and cooperation with investigations and enforcement of proceedings in other States.

 States should incentivize investment in and use of zero carbon technologies, particularly by those that are State-owned, or that receive public finances from State agencies, for example by discontinuing financial incentives for activities and infrastructure that are not consistent with low greenhouse gas emission pathways.
 States should enforce progressive taxation schemes and adopt strict sustainability requirements for public procurement contracts.
-States can also encourage public-private partnerships that increase access and affordability of renewable technology and the provision of sustainable energy products and services, particularly at the community leveling.
+States can also encourage public-private partnerships that increase access and affordability of renewable technology and the provision of sustainable energy products and services, particularly at the community level, and ensure child rights are respected throughout their value chains.